 The multiple-choice items are scored by computer.
 Each correct answer contributes proportionately to the final score, and there are no points deducted for wrong answers.
-The Speaking and Writing components are evaluated by at least four Paragon-certified raters according to a scale established by Paragon.
+Each Speaking and Writing response is independently evaluated by at least two Paragon-certified raters according to a scale established by Paragon.